Robert Kiptoo Kipkorir

 a milk gourd which in Marakwet dialect it is Setee.
-He ails from Embobut area Kartur village, also home to another area MP Mrs. Linah Jebii Kilimo.
+He hails from Embobut area Kartur village, also home to another area MP Mrs. Linah Jebii Kilimo.
 His time in parliament was at a time when one-party system was dominant in Kenya.
 KANU was the ruling party and was led by H.E Daniel Toroitich arap Moi.

+He also served as HICD director for 2 terms.